Angular vs React 2026: Complete Framework Guide

 }

-For complex applications, NgRx provides Redux-style state management with Angular-specific optimizations.
-However, Signals reduce the need for external state libraries in many cases.
+For complex applications, NgRx provides Redux-style state management.
+However, Signals reduce the need for external libraries in most cases.

 React: Flexible Options